Beware of Additional Costs When Buying a Home

 Most Common Added Costs

-- Another additional home buyer cost is the property tax.
 Taxes are usually pro-rated during escrow and often result in an added out of pocket expense for the buyer.
-The final amount is unknown until the escrow company verifies property taxes paid, and when the next amount is due.
-Here’s how it works in California.
-Most homeowners are aware they are responsible to pay the semi annual property taxes.
-As an example, if the seller has already paid the property taxes for the next six months, and the home buyer takes occupancy at month two, the home buyer must reimburse the seller for those four months already paid.
-The arrangements are made by the escrow company, but for the home buyer, it’s sometimes a surprise and another unexpected additional expense.
-These property taxes could be a good chunk of cash!
+Here’s an example of how it works in California.
+If the seller has already paid the property taxes for the next six months and the buyer takes occupancy at month two, the buyer must reimburse the seller for those four months already paid.
+The arrangements are made by the escrow company, but for the buyer, it’s often a surprise and another unexpected expense.

 13 Additional Costs to Watch For When Buying a Home